Pandemic Influenza and Gender Imbalance: Mortality Selection before Births: Introduction

-Third, this study provides evidence on the association between the pandemic and gender imbalance.
-Maintaining the natural gender balance is considered important in an economy as gender imbalance leads to skewed marriages in terms of age and assortative matching, as well as other demographic conditions, such as out-of-wedlock fertility.\footnote{See \citet{Angrist:2010tz, Chiappori:2002bx, Abramitzky:2011bu, Bethmann:2012il, Brainerd:2017bw, Francis2011}.} The previous studies have provided evidence that the fetal shocks due to the war, air pollution, and civil conflicts are associated with lower sex ratio at birth \citep{Bethmann:2014fc, Sanders:2015iq, Valente:2015ci, Echavarri:2021vy}.
-This study contributes to the literature in this domain by adding new evidence that pandemics can also lead to early-life gender imbalance via prenatal mortality selection.

-The structure of the remainder of this paper is as follows.
+The remainder of this paper is organized as follows.
 Section~\ref{sec:sec2} introduces the empirical setting.
 Sections~\ref{sec:sec3} and \ref{sec:sec4} describe the data used and estimation strategy, respectively, and Section~\ref{sec:sec5} presents the main results.
 Section~\ref{sec:sec6} assesses the mechanism behind fetal shocks on the gender imbalance.
-Section~\ref{sec:sec7} examines the robustness of the results.
-Section~\ref{sec:sec8} concludes the paper.
+Section~\ref{sec:sec_rob} examines the robustness of the results.
+Finally, Section~\ref{sec:sec8} discusses the study's conclusion and potential external validity.